agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/index.rst

     :target: http://agrum.org

-`pyAgrum <http://agrum.org>`_ a scientific C++ and Python library dedicated to Bayesian Networks and other Probabilistic Graphical Models.
-Based on the C++ `aGrUM <https://agrum.lip6.fr>`_ library, it provides a high-level interface to the C++ part of aGrUM allowing to create, manage and perform efficient computations with Bayesian Networks.
+`pyAgrum <http://agrum.org>`_ a scientific C++ and Python library dedicated to Bayesian networks and other Probabilistic Graphical Models.
+Based on the C++ `aGrUM <https://agrum.lip6.fr>`_ library, it provides a high-level interface to the C++ part of aGrUM allowing to create, manage and perform efficient computations with Bayesian networks  and others probabilsitic graphical models (Markov networks, influence diagrams and LIMIDs, dynamic BN, probabilistic relational models).

 .. image::  _static/fastBNwithPyAgrum.png